 Want to stuff a couple of stockings for the holidays?
 Here's a cool suggestion from Amazon: the Kindle Fire HDX 7" 4G LTE.
 This is last year's Kindle Fire generation but still the newest HDX 7" available — Amazon didn't update the HDX 7" line when it released the new HD 6, 7, and HDX 8.9" this past September.
 The 4G LTE models are being discounted 50% today only through Amazon Gold Box, while the regular Wi-Fi only models have kept their regular price.

 Spec-wise, the HDX 7" line-up is known for its high-resolution 1920 x 1200 display and quad-core 2.2GHz processor.
 These two factors differentiate it from the regular HD 7 (1280 x 800 display and 1.5GHz quad-core processor).
-Normally, the HDX 7" is priced way higher than the HD 7, but thanks to this discount, they're in the same range.
-Read More
+Normally, Read More

 After about a month of beta testing and several updates, SwiftKey 4.2 has entered the Play Store for both phones and tablets.
 Without a doubt, the most significant feature in today's update is cloud sync that synchronizes your personal dictionaries between multiple devices.